hmrc/accessibility/docs/common-issues/timeout-dialog.md

 ### Accessibility problems

 ```
-there is no timeout dialog box in this service, so users will not be warned before being logged out
+users are not be warned before being logged out when their session ends
 ```

 ### Milestones

 ```
-a timeout occurs without prior warning that a timeout may occur.
-This means that users will not realise they have to complete a task within a time limit.
+a timeout occurs without the ability for the user to extend their session.
 This fails WCAG 2.1 success criterion 2.2.1 (Timing Adjustable)
 ```

 ## References